fantismic/laravel-alert-system/README.md

 > - Which **environments** (`envs`) are allowed to send alerts
 > - Set **telegram token**
 > - Set **telegram proxy**
+>
+> You can set as many telegram bots as you like here, or leave only one and use different addresses to different groups for the same bot.

 Publish seeders (optional):